Braves vs. Twins Player Props Betting Odds

 Olson Stats

-- Olson heads into this matchup looking to extend his three-game hit streak.
-During his last five outings he is hitting .286 with a double, five home runs, three walks and nine RBI.
+- Olson takes a four-game streak with at least one hit into this one.
+In his last five games he is hitting .286 with a double, four home runs, three walks and eight RBI.

 Olson Recent Games